© 2026 Kansas City Public Radio

 A nesting pair of eagles made Blue Springs its home — and they're expecting!
 Viewers can watch their journey from home through a live feed.

-Blue Springs’ resident bald eagles, Freedom and Liberty, have an egg in their nest, the city announced Monday.
+Blue Springs’ resident bald eagles, Freedom and Liberty, now have three eggs in their nest, as visible on their live feed Monday morning.

 Blue Springs and the state conservation department set up Missouri’s only bald eagle live camera feed to watch the birds in March 2025.
 In that time, the eagles have not successfully laid any eggs — until now.